airpair/unit-testing-angularjs-applications/post.md

   });
 ```

-And the external template to see `ng-html2js` in action.
+And we use an external template to see ng-html2js in action.

 ```html
 <h1 ng-click="vm.doSomething()">{{vm.something.name}}</h1>